hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 ## Parallelizing the analysis for efficiency

 Parallelization will save you a lot of time with real (large) datasets.
 To parallelize our analysis, we will still need to write a second script that will call the script we just wrote that takes a fastq file as input (rnaseq_analysis_on_input_file.sh).
 We will still use a `for` loop, but we will be creating a regular shell script and we will be specifying the SLURM directives differently.
+Alternatively, this could also be done using a SLURM array which you can learn about [here](https://hbctraining.github.io/Training-modules/Intermediate_shell/lessons/arrays_in_slurm.html).

 Use `vim` to start a new shell script called `rnaseq_analysis_on_allfiles-for_slurm.sh`: